Gui-Yom/anscapes/README.md

 }

 dependencies {
-    implementation "com.github.LimeiloN:anscapes:0.7.0"
+    implementation "com.github.LimeiloN:anscapes:0.8.0"
 }
 ```

 ### Image to Ansi converter
-Allows you to convert an Image to a colored String.
+Allows you to convert an image to a string of characters and ansi sequences (named TerminalImage).

 This is highly inspired from [https://github.com/fenwick67/term-px](https://github.com/fenwick67/term-px),
 a nice JS lib made by [Drew Harwell](https://github.com/fenwick67).
-I started from his code, removed what I did not need and added some optimizations.
-The process is configurable.